 The ideal candidate should meet the following criteria:

-For practical reasons, applicants should hold a valid work/student permit for Switzerland or be a Swiss or EU citizen.
+For practical reasons, interns should hold a valid work permit for Switzerland or be a Swiss or an EU citizen.

-If you are interested in this position and meet the above described qualifications, please send your resume (maximum 2 pages) with a short cover letter by 17 August 2014 to hrmanager(at)hdcentre.org.
+If you are interested in this internship and meet the above described qualifications, please send your resume (maximum 2 pages) with a short cover letter by 29 March 2015 to hrmanager(at)hdcentre.org.